Fort Myers Drug Violations Lawyer

 Exploring Alternative Resolution Options

 If you are a first-time offender, we will negotiate with prosecutors to place you in diversion programs that focus on treatment instead of punishment.
-When you finish these programs, your charges may be dropped completely.
-We also work to reach plea deals that might lower your charges or replace jail with probation or drug treatment.
+After you complete these programs, prosecutors may dismiss your charges.
+We also work to negotiate plea agreements that reduce charges or replace jail with probation or drug treatment.

 Contact The Firm For A Free Initial Consultation